Search Results

 ...expands upon that of Justices of the Peace.
 Community Magistrates have jurisdiction to conduct defended hearings for a wide range of non-imprisonable offences.
 Community Magistrates can also impose sentences on persons who have been found guilty of or pleaded guilty to certain minor imprisonable offences.
 Community Magistrates do not have the power to imprison offenders, but they may impose a range of other sentences, such as reparation, community-based sentences (such as community detention o...

-...the three strikes law will only apply to sentences above 24 months; extend the use of the “manifestly unjust” exception to allow some judicial discretion to avoid very harsh outcomes and address outlier cases; provide a limited benefit for guilty pleas to avoid re-traumatisation of victims, and to improve court delays; and ensure that people who commit murder at second or third strike receive an appropriately lengthy non-parole period.
-Following public feedback, the Government asked the Ju...
+...from the previous Three Strikes regime that meet these thresholds; extends the use of the “manifestly unjust” exception to allow some judicial discretion to avoid very harsh outcomes and address outlier cases; provides a limited benefit for guilty pleas to avoid re-traumatisation of victims, and to improve court delays; and ensures that people who commit murder at second or third strike receive an appropriately lengthy non-parole period.
+The Ministry of Justice will undertake a post-implem...

 6. AD v Secretary for Justice 2 April 2012 NZRA 000006 [pdf, 92 KB]